-Let’s take a look back at every single outfit Kate Middleton has worn to Wimbledon since marrying Prince William in 2011.
-There are 21 in total (plus a bonus entry—a look at her tennis-themed dress during a Zoom call that took place at the height of the pandemic).
+Let’s take a look at every single outfit Kate Middleton has worn to Wimbledon since marrying Prince William in 2011.
+There are 24 in total (plus a bonus entry—a look at her tennis-themed dress during a Zoom call that took place at the height of the pandemic).

-I thought it’d be fun to see how Kate’s style has evolved over the last eleven years.
+I thought it’d be fun to see how Kate’s style has evolved over the last twelve years.
 Plus, it’ll help us predict what she might wear next!
+Let’s start with the first, which happens to be one of my favourites!

 2011 – Temperley London Moriah Sleeveless Dress in White

 Kate attended Wimbledon once in 2011.
-A couple of months after marrying Prince William, she watched Andy Murray play Richard Gasquet in a fourth-round match on day seven of the tournament.
+A couple of months after marrying Prince William, the then-Duchess watched Andy Murray play Richard Gasquet in a fourth-round match on day seven of the tournament.
 According to news reports, the weather was “scorching hot”—hence the sleeveless dress.

 The garment was by Temperley London—the Moraiah dress.
 It featured three tiers of pleated ruffles and shoulder straps with a unique circular cutout design on the straps.

-The Duchess paired the white tiered dress with her now-iconic L.K.
+Kate paired the white tiered dress with her now-iconic L.K.
 Bennett Sledge Pumps, her Stuart Weitzman Muse Clutch, her mystery sapphire earrings and her gold ‘C’ charm bracelet, which we think was a gift from Camilla.
+She also carried a brown jacket, which we didn’t manage to get a good look at.

 2012 – Alexander McQueen Sailor Style Dress in Cream